Victorian Railways NA class

-The Baldwin Locomotive Works in the United States supplied the first two 2-6-2 tank locomotives, as well as a range of spare parts.
+The Baldwin Locomotive Works in the United States supplied the first two s, as well as a range of spare parts.
 These two engines were numbered 1A and 2A and were both placed in service for construction of the Wangaratta to Whitfield line in the North East of Victoria in September 1898.
 The spare parts from the Baldwin Locomotive Works were used to construct locomotives 3A and 4A at Newport Workshops in 1900 for the Upper Ferntree Gully to Gembrook Line, with further examples of the class entering service up to the last, number 17A, in 1915.
 Engines 2 and 4 used Vauclain compound high- and low-pressure cylinders, while the rest of the class used simple expansion cylinders.

 In 1920 parts were made for 2 more NAs—18A and 19A—but due to a downturn in traffic the order was cancelled, and the parts were used as spares on the other NAs.
 By the mid-1920s these small locomotives were not able to handle the increasing traffic, and two G class Garratt locomotives were purchased to supplement the fleet on the heavily patronized Walhalla and Beech Forest Lines.

 Even with G41 and G42 in service the NAs were still the backbone of the VR Narrow Gauge Lines right up until the 1950s when they were progressively withdrawn from traffic between 1945 and 1960.
 1A and 2A were withdrawn and scrapped in September 1929 due to being worn out.
 4A was withdrawn in 1933 for the same reason and 16A was withdrawn in 1934 due to low use.
 They were both scrapped in September 1936.

 The locomotives weigh 36.58 LT and produce a tractive effort of 12170 lbf, allowing them to haul loads of 90 LT up grades of 1 in 30 (3.33%).
 Numbers 6A, 7A, 8A, 12A, and 14A have been restored and operate on the Puffing Billy Railway, and No. 3 is also on the Puffing Billy Railway, currently plinthed in a dismantled state in the Lakeside Discovery Centre.
 The remaining locomotives have all been scrapped.